lambdacms/lambdacms/README.md

 thereby automatically using the most recent minor release in that series.

-Run the following commands from within `YourApp`'s project folder, to install the most recent LTS Haskell package set in the `1.x` series.
+Run the following commands from within your project's root folder, to install the most recent LTS Haskell package set in the `1.x` series.

     wget http://www.stackage.org/lts/1/cabal.config